 So how do we manage our needs when photos of us are uploaded on Facebook before we’ve even left the party?
 How do we switch off our phones now that we use them to be social?
 How do we stop working when so much of our networking happens after hours?

 I attended a friend’s housewarming a few weekends ago.
 In the spirit of being inclusive, she had invited her close friends as well as her new neighbours to get together over a bbq and a few drinks.
-I watched with curiosity when one neighbour took particular interest in the fact that she owned a yoga studio and proceeded to quiz her incessantly about her classes.
+I watched with curious fascination as one neighbour took an interest in my friend who owned a yoga studio close by and proceeded to quiz her incessantly about her classes.

 My friend responded to his first few questions quite graciously and suggested that he might also like to have a look at the timetable.
 Like a dog with a bone he followed her around asking relentless questions oblivious to the fact that she was the hostess attending to her many guests on a Sunday – her only day off incidentally.